eforemeka/personal-page/content/projects/index.md

 Here, I used and learned about Azure Functions, Azure Cosmos DB, Azure Storage Account and GitHub Actions.

-What do I benefit from having done this project? - I make updates to my resume locally and deploy without having to login to my GitHub or Azure accounts.
+What do I benefit from having done this project? - I make updates to my resume locally and deploy without having to log in to my GitHub or Azure accounts.
 CI/CD at it's finest! :)

 #### THIS HUGO WEBSITE